Xtra-Computing/ThunderGP/docs/algorithm_mapping.md

 # Algorithm Mapping
 In this section, we introduce how to map new algorithms to our framework with __L2__ level APIs provided by ThunderGP.

-Based on the execution flow of ThunderGP, there are two types of compute kernel: the scatter-gather and the apply.
-Mapping new graph analytic algorithms is equivalent to reconstruct or reconfigure these two compute kernels and it is easy to achieve by using the __L2__ interface provided by ThunderGP.
-Actually, the __L2__ functions act as hooks, meaning that ThunderGP will call them for processing specific event in the data-flow.
+Based on the execution flow of ThunderGP, users need to customize two compute kernels: **the scatter-gather** and **the apply**.
+The __L2__ functions act as hooks, meaning that ThunderGP will call them for processing specific event in the data-flow.
 The below figure shows the mapping hooks with unique IDs.

-## In the next, we shall enumerate the coding of hooks with an Sparse Matrix-vector Multiplication (SpMV) example. ##
+**In the next, we shall enumerate the coding of hooks with an Sparse Matrix-vector Multiplication (SpMV) example.**

 ![l2dataflow](images/l2_dataflow.png)